citelab/JAMScript/jdata.md

 subtitle: JData Documentation
 ---

-JData comes in two types: a logger and a broadcaster.
+# JAMDatasource

+JAMDatasource is the core of data transmission among different machines in a JAM system.
+Its value can be updated to trigger certain actions on its subscriber applications both locally and on other machines, through another data type called JAMDatastream.

+JAMDatasource has two subtypes: JAMLogger and JAMBroadcaster, with the former being a bottom-up data media, and the latter a top-down channel.

-## Logger
+## JAMLogger

-A logger keeps track of the changes of a value.
+A JAMLogger keeps track of the changes of a value.
+Instances of JAMLogger should be declared in J-node applications, which is then able to subscribe user-defined functions to the logger when its value gets updated.
+The value tracked can be changed by a C-node, if the J-node is at device level, or by a device-level J-node, if the J-node is at fog or cloud level.

 ### **Declaring a logger variable**
 A logger has to be declared in a jdata{...} section.